doanhtu07/vscode-vim-settings/README.md

     - Search for `Terminal: Kill the Active Terminal Instance` and set the shortcut yourself

 - `` Cmd + Shift + [ `` or `` Cmd + Shift + ] ``: Navigate between terminals (**Default**)

-    - Cmd does not exist on Windows, so you might need to be cautious here and see what VSCode on Windows assigns

 ## VSCode Shortcuts on Tabs